Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends

-We conceived the semantic categories of the trends by annotating all 6,566 unique keywords that trended in 2019 through network analysis and manual inspection.
-That is, two annotators annotated 3,211 of the keywords, one using the network information if available (See \Secref{sec:interestecosystem}) and the other only with manual examination.
-The annotator agreement is K = 0.78 (substantial agreement).
-The rest are annotated with only one annotator manually due to absence of network information.
-The resulting categories are the following:
+To understand what topics the attackers promote, we first perform a qualitative analysis on the topics of the attacked trends.
+We collected all 6,566 unique astroturfed keywords that trended in 2019 and labeled them according to which specific group (e.g. political party) that each trend promoted if any.
+We also annotated a supercategory for different types of groups.
+Two annotators labeled 3,211 keywords, one using network information if available (i.e. if two keywords are promoted by the same set of users) and the other using only manual examination.
+The manual examination consisted of reading the keyword itself or searching for it on Twitter and/or Google for the context.
+The annotator agreement was K = 0.78 (substantial agreement).
+The remaining 3,355 were annotated by only one annotator due to the absence of network information.
+The resulting supercategories with the group annotations in their descriptions are the following: